-This reading group guide for Queen by Right includes an introduction, discussion questions, ideas for enhancing your book club, and a Q&A with author Anne Easter Smith.
+This reading group guide for Royal Mistress includes an introduction, discussion questions, ideas for enhancing your book club, and a Q&A with author Anne Easter Smith.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.

 Get a FREE ebook by joining our mailing list today!

 Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

 By clicking 'Sign me up' I confirm that I'd like to receive updates, special offers, including partner offers, and other information from Simon & Schuster Inc. and the Simon & Schuster family of companies.
 I understand I can change my preference through my account settings or unsubscribe directly from any marketing communications at any time.
 We will send you an email with instructions on how to redeem your free ebook, and associated terms.

 As the War of the Roses neared its end and Edward IV led England into a period of peace and prosperity, Jane Lambert, a bright young mercer’s daughter, cherished hopes of true romance.
 When she caught the eye of Thomas Grey, son of Elizabeth Woodville and stepson to Edward IV, she believed she had found it.
 But Grey disappeared from her life, and she married mercer William Shore to find that not only was he emotionally detached, but impotent as well.
 Determined to have children, Jane searched for a way to end her marriage—and unwittingly came to the notice of Edward IV and his chamberlain, William Hastings.